|

 Dislikes people who are not tolerant of opposing

 views, especially when it evolves into juvenile name-calling.
+People who

 -